plinkr/flash-blip/README.md

 - ESC to pause, show the menu, or quit.
 - Use the up and down arrow keys to navigate through menu options, and press Enter or Space to select one.
 - R to restart.
+- For Android, touch the screen to blip and hold the screen or use two simultaneous touches to ping.
+You can sweep with two fingers to scroll the levels or the help.

 *You can also use a Game Controller.*